simp/rubygem-simp-beaker-helpers/README.md

 `clear_temp_hieradata`

+#### `latest_puppet_agent_version_for(puppet_version)`

+Finds the latest `puppet-agent` version based on the passed gem version and can accept the usual Gem comparison syntax (e.g., '4.0', '=4.2', '~> 4.3.1', '5')

+Returns the `puppet-agent` package version or `nil` if not found.

+#### `install_puppet`

+Performs an assessment of all set parameters and installs the correct `puppet-agent` based on those parameters based on the following logic.

+If the environment variable `PUPPET_INSTALL_VERSION` or `PUPPET_VERSION` is set, will use that to determine the `puppet-agent` version to install.

+If the environment variable `BEAKER_PUPPET_COLLECTION` is set, will use this to determine which puppet collection to install from.
+(Presently, this only works with Puppet 5+ and is set as `puppet5`.)

+If you set a combination of options that does not work together, the values will be passed to Beaker and will probably cause the install to fail due to a missing package.
+There is no way for the code to be sure that you don't know what you are doing so it just passes along what it discovers.

+The version of the `puppet-agent` will default to `1.10.4` unless otherwise set.

 ## Environment variables

 #### `BEAKER_fips`

 _(Default: `no`)_ When set to `yes`, Beaker will enable [FIPS mode](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Security_Guide/sect-Security_Guide-Federal_Standards_And_Regulations-Federal_Information_Processing_Standard.html) on all SUTs before running tests.